hp4k1h5/agora/README.md

 ## CHANGELOG

+## v0.0.17
+- 💹 chart improvements, larger, more adherent
+- `>` repl fixes/changes. components can no longer be focused at all while input fixes are afoot.

 ### v0.0.15
 - 🐴 alpaca bot integration.
 Type `bots ls` to see active bots.
 See [bots README](docs/bots/README.md) for more information